jdegand/origin-angular-frontend/README.md

 ## Continued Development

-- Add the reworked backend to a branch in past repo and add how to use section
 - Styling tweaks for desktop
 - Confirm step rework versus just rendering a json object
 - Angular 16 update ?